taocpp/taopq/doc/Transaction.md

 Note that the correct order depends on the *logical* lifetime of transactions.
 The logical lifetime of a transactions ends when you explicitly call either the `commit()`- or the `rollback()`-method.

-If the actual object's lifetime ends, the destructor will automatically perform a call to `rollback()` if the lifetime was not ended explicitly.
+If the actual object's lifetime ends, the destructor will automatically perform a call to the `rollback()`-method if the lifetime was not ended explicitly.
 This comes in handy when exceptions are thrown and the destructor call happens due to the associated stack unwinding.

 ## Direct Transactions